delta750/coreui/src/cui/docs/src/components/tutorial.md

 #### Lets try to use some options

-Inside our test page, just under the `h2` reference lets add a paragraph tag and use a class to test the component.
+Inside our test page, just under the `h2` reference lets add a paragraph tag and use a `class` as the script hook for the `helloWorld` component.

 ```html
 <p class="helloWorld"></p>